KIM Uno: a DIY clone of the KIM-1

-Storage is provided through the atMega's 1K eeprom, hopefully eliminating the desire for cassette tapes.
+Storage is provided through the atMega's 1K eeprom, pretending to be a cassette tape.

 The original KIM-1 had an Expansion Connector.
 Although not supported by the ROM, it was there for whatever hardware hacks a user wanted to add.
 The KIM Uno has its own version of it, providing I2C and SPI.
-All sorts of cheap components could be hooked up, from temperature sensors to WiFi and motor drivers.
+All sorts of cheap components could be hooked up, from a little OLED display to sensors, motor drivers, etc.

 Why do this?